educating my dog

-My female Samoyed is a “frustrated” learner, she is so excited during our sessions, she will offer a variety of the 60 cues she already knows, before the right one.
+My female Samoyed is a “frustrated” learner, she is so excited during our sessions, she will offer plenty of the 70 cues she already knows, before the right one.

 She learns as fast as she gets frustrated, thus i ought to control her impulses every-time i introduce a new cue.

-As he is already introvert and shy, with not much of self-confidence, making mistakes while learning, can be demoralising.
+As he is already introvert and shy, with not much of self-confidence, making mistakes while introducing new cues, can be demoralising.